Adeleye-Emmanuel/covid19_data_analysis/README.md

 * Population density: Since March 2020, many countries around the world have been experiencing a large outbreak of a novel coronavirus (2019-nCoV).
 Because there is a higher rate of contact between humans in cities with higher population weighted densities, Covid-19 spreads faster in these areas.
 *  Urban Mobility Index that assesses the mobility of leading cities and tells us about the infrastructural preparedness of the cities for the future.
 It provides policymakers and transportation experts with a detailed view of the transportation capability and patterns of the city.
 In the age of interconnected technological advances in the modes of transportation, mobility will be the lifeline of a city.
 * While disease outbreaks and other acute public health risks are often unpredictable and require a range of responses, the International Health Regulations (2005) (IHR) provide an overarching legal framework that defines countries’ rights and obligations in handling  public health events and emergencies that have the potential to cross borders.
+* From the correlation analysis of population density and confirmed cases areas with high population density index(increased vulnerability as a result of huge population) are reported to have high number of confirmed cases
+* Areas that are largely dominated by the aged who are susceptible to the virus have record for the high number of confirmed cases while areas with the low age index have low number of confirmed cases

 # Future Work